tonybuii2003/System-Programming/README.md

 ## Homework 5: Building a Thread-Based Websocket Database Server

-Harnessing my knowledge of system programming, I implemented a robust thread-based websocket server.
-Creating a dynamic environment where a server seamlessly interacted with multiple clients through threads, this assignment showcased my prowess in designing scalable and concurrent systems.
+Harnessing my knowledge of system programming, I implemented a robust thread-based websocket database server.
+Creating a dynamic environment where a server seamlessly interacted with multiple clients through threads to hash and store data, this assignment showcased my prowess in designing scalable and concurrent systems.